How to Track Individual Users in Google Analytics 4

 When Ruler’s impression modelling is paired with its attribution, you can:

-Don’t let Google Analytics 4 user tracking hold you back
+Don’t let Google Analytics 4 user ID hold you back

-User ID tracking in Google Analytics allows you to keep track and compare the behaviour of logged-in users.
+User ID in google analytics allows you to keep track and compare the behaviour of logged-in users.

-But for all its benefits, User ID tracking in Analytics alone isn’t enough when you’re trying to determine what content and marketing channels are most influential at driving leads and revenue.
+But for all its benefits, Google Analytics 4 user id alone isn’t enough when you’re trying to determine what content and marketing channels are most influential at driving leads and revenue.

 That’s why visitor level tracking is the most reliable way to go.
 Using a tool like Ruler, you can track and record every website visitor, and even better, see which of those visitors are turning into revenue.